Skip to content

 #3

-The best EOR providers for hiring in South Korea in 2026 are Multiplier (starting at $400/mo), RemoFirst (starting at $199/mo), and Remote (starting at $599/mo), based on our 10-category rating system covering 8 providers.
+The best EOR providers for hiring in South Korea in 2026 are Remote (starting at $699/mo), RemoFirst (starting at $199/mo), and Multiplier (starting at $400/mo), scored on The Borderless Standard, our 10-pillar framework, across 8 providers.

 South Korea's Personal Information Protection Act governs how employee data gets collected, stored, and processed during onboarding.
 Most companies hiring there don't think about it until their EOR hands them a data processing agreement they weren't expecting.